Move Schedules: Fast persistence computations in coarse dynamic settings: Background

 Simplices whose inclusion in the filtration creates a new homology class are called \emph{creators}, and simplices that destroy homology classes are called \emph{destroyers}.
 The filtration indices of these creators/destroyers are referred to as \emph{birth} and \emph{death} times, respectively.
-The collection of birth/death pairs $(i,j)$ is denoted $\mathrm{dgm}_p(K)$, and referred to as the $p$-th \emph{persistence diagram} of $K$.
-If a homology class is born at time $i$ and dies entering time $j$, the difference $\lvert i - j \rvert$ is called the \emph{persistence} of that class.
-In practice, filtrations often arise from triangulations parameterized by geometric scaling parameters, and the ``persistence'' of a homology class actually refers to its lifetime with respect to the scaling parameter. \\ \\ \textbf{Example 2.1:} Non-essential filtrations often arise in geometrical contexts.
-For example, given a finite metric space $(X, d)$, the \emph{Vietoris-Rips} complex at scale $\epsilon \in \mathbb{R}$ is the abstract simplicial complex given by:
+The collection of birth/death pairs $(i,j)$ is denoted $\mathrm{dgm}_p(K ,f )$, and referred to as the $p$-th \emph{persistence diagram} of $(K,f)$.
+If a homology class is born at $K_i$ and dies entering $K_j$, the difference $\lvert i - j \rvert$ is called the \emph{persistence} of that class.
+In practice, filtrations often arise from triangulations parameterized by geometric scaling parameters, and the ``persistence'' of a homology class refers to its lifetime with respect to the scaling parameter.

-The corresponding filtration is called the \emph{Vietoris-Rips} (VR) filtration, indexed by $I = \mathbb{R}$.
-A VR filtration indexed over $\mathbb{R}$ can be condensed to an essential filtration indexed over the set of pairwise distances $\{\, d(x,x') \; | \; x,x' \in X \, \}$, which can then be further reindexed to an essential simplexwise filtration by extending a total order of $X$ to its power set---e.g., using the lexicographical ordering. \\ \\ Let $\mathbb{X}$ be a triangulable topological space.
-That is, so that there exists an abstract simplicial complex $K$ whose geometric realization is homeomorphic to $\mathbb{X}$.
+Let $\mathbb{X}$ be a triangulable topological space; that is, so that there exists an abstract simplicial complex $K$ whose geometric realization is homeomorphic to $\mathbb{X}$.
 Let $f: \mathbb{X} \to \mathbb{R}$ be continuous and write $\mathbb{X}_a = f^{-1}(-\infty, a]$ to denote the sublevel sets of $\mathbb{X}$ defined by the value $a$.
 A \emph{homological critical value} of $f$ is any value $a \in \mathbb{R}$ such that the homology of the sublevel sets of $f$ changes at $a$, i.e. if for some $p$ the inclusion-induced homomorphism $H_p(\mathbb{X}_{a - \epsilon}) \to H_p(\mathbb{X}_{a+\epsilon})$ is not an isomorphism for any small enough $\epsilon >0$.
 If there are only finitely many of these homological critical values, then $f$ is said to be \emph{tame}.
+The concept of homological critical points and tameness will be revisited in section~\ref{sec:vineyards}.